petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

    tmpfs          tmpfs      92M     0   92M   0% /run/user/490
    ```

-   In the preceding example, you can see that the file system size for the OS disk was increased.
+   In the preceding example, you can see that the filesystem size for the OS disk was increased.

 # [Red Hat with LVM](#tab/rhellvm)